 EU coordinated MEthods and procedures based on Real Cases for the effective implementation of policies and measures supporting energy efficiency in the Industry (acronym EU-MERCI)

-The overarching objective of EU-MERCI is to support, in a coordinated way, the growth of energy efficiency in industry processes.
+The main objective of EU-MERCI is to support, in a coordinated way, the growth of energy efficiency in industry processes.
 It will develop methods and tools for assisting EU industry in the effective implementation of energy efficiency improvements and in the monitoring of the energy savings, in application of the 2012/27/EU Directive.

 The methodology will be based on the analysis of thousands real energy efficiency projects implemented according with the current energy policies and measures in different MSs and dealing with tenths of different industry sectors and processes.